 Training is a huge part of my life.
 I have been lifting weights for over 15 years and it was a desire to share this passion that inspired me to start my own coaching business.
 Strength training in particular has been something that massively supported my recovery from disordered eating and body image issues as a teenager, which is something I have been very open about sharing on my social media platforms, in the hope of helping other women feel more confident in their own physical capabilities and their bodies.

 In terms of my own training, I take a very intuitive approach, and I’m well practiced at adapting it to suit how I feel on any given day.
-I love high-volume workouts, and supersetting the hell out of everything.
-I also prioritise the big compound lifts, but sometimes I just like to play around on the monkey bars or try new variations of an exercise that I might have seen. #becausefunfirst
+I love high-volume workouts, and super-setting the hell out of everything, but I’m big on practicing the skill of lifting, so form over weight any day of the week—a philosophy that has served to keep me consistent and injury-free thus far.
+I prioritise the big compound lifts, but also sometimes it’s still fun to do some isolation work; who doesn’t love some bicep curls?!

 Strength, health and fitness, on our terms.